Providing Mobility for the 21st Century . . .

 The Salem Transportation System Plan (TSP) is the City's master plan to guide its actions and investments for the 21st century.
 The Plan is a comprehensive document containing goals, objectives, policies, projects, and programs needed to provide mobility for the next 25 years.
 The Salem Transportation System Plan is not just an automobile-oriented plan, but creates mobility options for all modes of travel: automobile, transit, bicycle, pedestrian, and freight movement.

-The Salem TSP (most recently updated December 2012) can be viewed below.
-Printed copies (purchase price of $20) and CD copies (for free) are available at the Public Works Department, 555 Liberty Street SE, Room 325.
+The Salem TSP (most recently updated July 2014) can be viewed below.
+Printed copies (purchase price of $20) are available at the Public Works Department, 555 Liberty Street SE, Room 325.

 Salem Transportation System Plan Divided into 20 Sections: